 Transitioning your special needs child into a visitation and possession plan

-Every family that goes through a family law case will need to do their best to help the children adjust to life after the conclusion of their case.
+Every family that goes through a family law case will need to do their best to help them adjust to life after the conclusion of their case.
 This means that living in a household separate from one of your parents is probably the biggest transition child of any age will have to make.
 No longer is it the case that the child will be able to spend time with both of their parents at the same time or see the parent virtually whenever everyone is at home.
 This change to the stability and consistency in the family relationship can be quite difficult.

 These consequences are made even more difficult when a special needs child is involved.
 Being able to process and regulate feelings of negativity and sadness are a part of growing up.
 We can all think back to times when we either did or did not handle and control these feelings and what consequences our actions had on our lives as a result.
-Regulating emotion Isn't even more challenging task for parents like yourself who have special needs children.
+Regulating emotion Isn't an even more challenging task for parents like yourself who have special needs children.
 Oftentimes, though not always, special needs children Have an acute difficulty with managing their emotions.
-There is perhaps no more emotional time in a child's life then in the immediate aftermath of a family law case.
+There is perhaps no more emotional time in a child's life than in the immediate aftermath of a family law case.

 How will you and your co-parent divide conservatorships rights between the two of you?